tebogo222/Netflix-Landing-page/README.md

 ## 📋 Overview

-This is a pixel-perfect recreation of the Netflix landing page for the Indian market.
+This is a pixel-perfect recreation of the Netflix landing page.
 The project showcases a full-featured streaming service homepage with a hero section, feature highlights, FAQ section, and footer navigation.
 It's fully responsive and optimized for all device sizes.

 ## ✨ Features